the14gentleman-pixel/Those-Animatronics-Memories/README.md

 ### 5.2 SpringBonnie

-* Attacks through the side door
+* Attacks through the side door.
-* Tries to force entry
+* Tries to force entry.

 **Core Mechanic:**

-* The player must **physically hold the door shut**
+* The player must **physically hold the door shut**.

 **Consequences:**

-* Holding the door for too long reduces sanity
+* Holding the door for too long reduces sanity.
-* Releasing too early may result in an attack
+* Releasing too early may result in an attack.

+---

+### 5.3 The Marionette

+* Located in the **Prize Corner**.
+* Remains inside a large gift box as long as music plays.

+**Core Mechanic: The Music Box**

+* The player must constantly monitor the specific Prize Corner camera.
+* A button on the camera interface must be held to **remotely wind up a music box**.
+* The music box unwinds slowly over time, accelerating in later nights.

+**Consequences:**

+* If the music stops completely, the Marionette leaves the box.
+* Once it escapes, **it cannot be stopped** by doors, lights, or hiding.
+* It results in an inevitable attack after a random delay (instant death/game over).
+* Prioritizing the box forces the player to look away from Fredbear and SpringBonnie, creating tension.

 ---